ugurtuncer34/ExchangeRateService/README.md

 2. Install dependencies: `go mod download`
 3. *(Optional)* Regenerate Protobuf files if `rate.proto` is modified:
    `protoc --go_out=. --go-grpc_out=. proto/rate.proto`
+4. Set the required Environment Variables:
+   * `OTLP_ENDPOINT`: URL for Jaeger/OpenTelemetry exporter (default is `localhost:4317` for local Jaeger setups).
-4. Run the server: `go run cmd/api/main.go`
+5. Run the server: `go run cmd/api/main.go`
-5. The REST API will be available at `http://localhost:8080` and the gRPC server at `:50051`.
+6. The REST API will be available at `http://localhost:8080` and the gRPC server at `:50051`.